Hygge, Lagom, or Ikigai? Your guide to living life to the fullest

-Reasons to do it: Sweden rank very highly on international happiness and productivity levels.
-It’s easier on the bank balance than Hygge, as it’s about decluttering, being frugal, and incorporating balance into your life.
+Reasons to do it: Sweden ranks very highly on international happiness and productivity levels.
+It’s also easier on the bank balance than Hygge, as it’s about decluttering, being frugal, and incorporating balance into your life.

 What it means: ‘Iki’ means ‘life’ and ‘gai’ means ‘value/worth’.
 So Ikigai = a reason for being/the thing that you live for.

 In a nutshell: Finding joy through living a life of purpose.
 Ikigai is often represented by a Venn diagram which has circles that overlap.
 You’ll find your ikigai at the intersection of all of the circles.
 It’s about having a reason to get up in the morning, something to live for.

 Reasons to do it: Japan has some of the oldest people in the world, and Ikigai could be a reason for it.
 Japanese people continue to find meaning in their lives after retirement.
 Also – another reason to practice Ikigai is that it’s incredibly rewarding to find your purpose in life.
 In fact, research has shown that those who feel purpose have healthier lives.
 Their passion and motivation protects them from burnout.